 A women’s merino wool option that affords you the luxury of working sans pants, Wool & Prince’s partner line, wool&, makes super stylish shirt dresses that you’ll never want to take off.
 Cozy merino wool dress options from wool & include swing, midi, and wrap dresses.

 Part sweatshirt, part work from home staple (mostly for those with more casual dress code standards) a comfy pullover is the closest thing to a hoodie you can wear while still being business-casual.
 Keep it cozy with a mock-neck version like L.L.
-Bean’s Marled Pullover, or elevate it with a sweatshirt dress like the Athleta Round Trip Sweatshirt Dress.
+Bean’s Marled Pullover, or elevate it with a sweatshirt dress like the Cozy Karma Asym Sweatshirt Dress from Athleta.

 SmarterTravel’s Shannon McMahon writes about all things travel.
 Follow her on Instagram @shanmcmahon.